mgk2014/PCMLAI/README.md

     ![Drivers more than once a month](plots/7-bar_morethanonce_gt25.png)

- 4. Drivers who go to bars more than once a month, do not have kids and are in non-farming jobs, accepted coupons 71% of the times (393 out of 551 coupons accepted)
+ 4. Drivers who go to bars more than once a month, did not have kids passangers and are in non-farming jobs, accepted coupons 71% of the times (393 out of 551 coupons accepted)

     ![Drivers more than once a month, no kids, non farming](plots/8-bar_morethanoncemonth_nokids_nonfarming.png)

-5. Acceptance rates of cheap restaurant coupons to drivers < 50k income is much higher than acceptance rates of - bar coupons to drivers who go to bars once a month, had no kids in the car and were not widowed, and
-- bar coupons to drivers who go to bars once a month, and are less than 30 yrs of age
+5. Acceptance rates of cheap restaurant coupons to drivers < 50k income is much higher than acceptance rates of bar coupons to drivers who go to bars once a month, had no kids in the car and were not widowed, OR bar coupons to drivers who go to bars once a month, and are less than 30 yrs of age

     ![Cheap restaurants vs Bar coupons](plots/9-bar_cheap_restaurants.png)